CR1337/rl-audio-player/README.md

 Multiple files are created in `./build`. `./build/libaudio.so` is the shared library. `./build/main` is a small program to test the libraries capabilites.

 ## Testing
-To run test programs you need to install the python dependencies in [requirements.txt](https://github.com/CR1337/rl-audio-player/blob/main/requirements.txt) using
+To run test programs you need to install the python requirements in [requirements.txt](https://github.com/CR1337/rl-audio-player/blob/main/requirements.txt) and the dependencies in [apt-test-depenedencies.txt](https://github.com/CR1337/rl-audio-player/blob/main/apt-test-dependencies.txt).

 First create a virtual environment and activate it
 ```bash